cloud-computing-applications/tf-gcp-infra/README.md

       - WEBAPP_PORT - Port on which the server is running

     - Role Bindings
-      - subscription_service_account_binding_role - Role to be bound to subscription service account for cloud function resource
+      - subscription_service_account_binding_role_for_cf - Role to be bound to subscription service account for cloud function resource
+      - subscription_service_account_binding_role_for_topic - Role to be bound to subscription service account for topic resource
       - webapp_service_account_binding_role - Role to be bound to webapp serice account for the created topic resource

 ## Instructions